Aaron Mitchell (American football): Tampa Bay Buccaneers

 The Buccaneers moved him to free safety to take advantage of his aggressive hitting and to limit his exposure in coverage.
 He was placed on injured reserve list for the last two games of the season, after suffering a collapsed lung.
 He was released before the start of the 1982 season.

-Arizona Wranglers (USFL)
+Arizona Wranglers

 In 1983, he signed with the Arizona Wranglers of the USFL.

-Los Angeles Express (USFL)
+Los Angeles Express

 In 1984, he played with the Los Angeles Express of the USFL, until announcing his retirement in 1985.

 Personal life

 He is currently a financial adviser.